 If you have a little of everything in the kitchen pantry, you can make these Everything Cookies!
 A cup of this, a cup of that, all in one bowl.
 The Everything Cookies recipe goes together very quickly and is a great basic recipe for beginning bakers.

-If there’s any one thing that my family loves for dessert, it’s cookies.
+If there’s any one thing that my family loves for dessert, it’s homemade cookies.
 I rarely buy cookies at the store, preferring to bake them on my own.
-I know exactly what ingredients go in and I can adjust them to our needs (and what’s in the pantry!).
+I know exactly what ingredients go in and I can adjust them to our needs (and what’s in the pantry).
+Cookies are a sweet treat and Everything Cookies can be made to our own wants!

 Add in what you have and make adjustments to what your family likes.
 I personally use slightly less sugar at the request of my husband in my baking recipes.
 When using pre-sweetened coconut in this Everything Cookies recipe, I’ll cut back on the amount of sugar I mix in.